 Thanks to some seriously genius marketing as well as high-quality, innovative watches, Rolex has grown into one of the most recognizable luxury watch brands in the world.
 Even if you aren’t into watches, chances are you would be able to spot one on someone’s wrist while shaking their hand.
-While Rolex is more prominently associated as a men’s brand, much of their success lies in their women’s line of watches thanks to their use of feminine proportions and luxurious materials.
+While Rolex is more prominently associated with a men’s brand, much of its success lies in its women’s line of watches thanks to its use of feminine proportions and luxurious materials.
 Women aren’t just limited to the ladies models, either.
 They also gravitate towards the bold fit of men’s models, such as the GMT Master and Day-Date.
 Simply put, Rolex is the brand that women want.

 Women Love to Wear Men’s Watches